What Does a Marketing Manager Do? A Guide

 Managing marketing department employees

-According to Glassdoor, the average annual base salary for a marketing manager in India is ₹12L, with expected bonuses and compensation to average ₹1,50,000 [1].
-How much you make will depend on where you live, what company you work for, what industry you work in, and your qualifications and experience level.
+The median annual salary for a marketing manager in Canada is $80,000, according to Talent.com [1].
+How much you make will depend on where you live, your employer, and the sector or industry you work in, among other factors.

-Marketing managers work in various industries, such as health care, hospitality, entertainment, finance, and technology.
-This means that no matter where your interests lie, you are likely to find marketing jobs in that industry.
+This means that no matter where your passions lie, you’ll likely find marketing jobs in that sector.
 Some marketing managers focus on a specific area of marketing.
-These specialities include:
+These specialties may include any of the following:

-Affiliate marketing managers focus on the relationships between an organisation and its marketing affiliates that earn commissions in exchange for driving traffic to a website.
+Affiliate marketing managers focus on creating, establishing, and curating relationships between an organization and its marketing affiliates that earn commissions in exchange for driving traffic to a website.

-Brand marketing managers aim to increase brand awareness and the identity of a company or product.
+Brand marketing managers aim to increase brand awareness of a company, product, or service.

-Content marketing managers oversee the production of content that drives traffic to an organisation’s website.
+Content marketing managers oversee the production and implementation of content to create awareness and drive traffic to an organization’s website.

-Digital marketing managers supervise and implement marketing campaigns designed for online channels.
+Digital marketing managers supervise and implement marketing campaigns designed for digital channels.

-Marketing communications managers monitor and evaluate the messaging used to market a brand or product.
+Marketing communications managers develop, distribute, monitor, and evaluate key messaging used to communicate about brand, product, service or other related campaigns.

 Product marketing managers oversee the positioning and branding of specific products.

-Social media marketing managers take charge of the company’s presence on social media platforms.
+Social media marketing managers oversee a company’s continued presence on social media platforms.

-Marketing managers handle communication between a company and its customers (current and potential).
-On the other hand, public relations managers focus on maintaining a company’s positive reputation through earned media coverage.

-A review of job postings on Naukri reveals that most companies look for candidates with at least a bachelor’s degree for management positions in marketing, although it is not essential.
-To put yourself above the competition, you may consider earning a degree in marketing, advertising, communications, or a related field.
-Make yourself even more appealing to hiring managers by pursuing a Master of Business Administration (MBA) or a Post Graduate Diploma in Management (PGDM) with a marketing concentration.
+Many companies prefer management candidates with at least an undergraduate degree, a related college diploma, and some prior work experience in the field of marketing.
+If you’re considering a career in marketing, consider earning a degree in business, marketing, communications, or a related field.
+Make yourself even more appealing to hiring managers by pursuing a Master of Business Administration (MBA) with a marketing concentration.

-Formal education in marketing helps you build a foundation for success in the field.
-In addition, marketing managers leverage various skills whilst on the job.
-As you pursue a degree or gain hands-on experience, look for opportunities to build these skills.
+A formal education in marketing helps you build a foundation for success in the field.
+However, marketing managers also leverage a range of other skills in their positions.
+As you pursue a degree, diploma, or certificate or gather hands-on experience, look for opportunities to build the following skills:

 Writing and public speaking skills help you present ideas clearly and effectively to customers, decision-makers, and private clients.

-SEO fundamentals help you decide how to direct campaigns on digital platforms.
+SEO fundamentals help you make informed decisions about campaign directions on digital platforms.

-Analytical skills help you sort and analyse data to evaluate the success of marketing campaigns.

-Creative thinking empowers you to generate new ideas for compelling campaigns and marketing strategies.
+Creative thinking empowers you to generate new and innovative ideas for compelling campaigns and marketing strategies.

-Interpersonal skills equip you to collaborate closely with advertising, public relations, and customer service departments.
+Interpersonal skills equip you to collaborate closely with advertising, public relations, customer service, and other departments.

 Project management skills prepare you to set goals, track progress, meet deadlines, and manage teams.

-Technical skills, particularly with project management, email marketing, SEO, and presentation software, can equip you to complete tasks more efficiently.
+Technical skills—particularly with project management, email marketing, SEO, and presentation software—allow you to complete tasks more efficiently.

-Leadership skills help motivate marketing team members and delegate tasks to the right people.
+Leadership skills help you to motivate and mentor marketing team members and delegate tasks to the right people.

-Read more: 4 Ps of Marketing: What They Are and How to Use Them

-Adding a relevant credential to your resume can validate your skills to potential employers as you develop key marketing skills.
-Learn at your own pace and get yourself job ready with the Google Digital Marketing and E-Commerce Professional Certificate.
+Adding a relevant credential to your resume can validate your skills to potential employers and acquire and update key marketing skills.
+Learn at your own pace from the industry leaders at Meta with the Meta Marketing Analytics or Meta Social Media Marketing Professional Certificates.

-Explore whether a career in marketing might be right for you by taking an introductory course in the field.
-Learn the basics with Fundamentals of Marketing Strategy from the University of London or develop your branding skills with Brand Management: Aligning Business, Brand, and Behaviour, also from the University of London.
+Explore whether a career in marketing is right for you by taking an introductory course in the field.
+Learn the fundamentals with Introduction to Marketing from the University of Pennsylvania or develop your content marketing skills with The Strategy of Content Marketing from UC Davis.

-You don’t need a job to start earning experience.
-Put your skills to use by marketing yourself, finding an internship within a marketing department, or offering your marketing services to a non-profit group.
+Start learning and gaining hands-on experience by marketing yourself, interning within a marketing department, or volunteering your marketing services to a not-for-profit organization.

-Your portfolio should be a selection of your best work in the field.
-You can start building content for your portfolio whilst developing new skills by completing a Guided Project, designed to be completed in under two hours.
-A few options to get you started include Create a Business Marketing Brand Kit Using Canva and Use Canva to Create Social Media Visuals for Business.
+Your portfolio is a selection of your best work in the marketing field.
+You can start creating and building your portfolio while developing new skills by completing a Guided Project, which you can complete in less than two hours.
+Here are some options to get you started:

-Marketing management is an in-demand field in India, with vacancies growing across marketing fields.
-Companies want to increase their market share and turn to marketing managers to help them reach those goals.
+The demand for marketing managers in Canada varies from province to province.
+Overall, according to Job Bank, Canada’s national employment service, the outlook for marketing management jobs over the next three years is moderate.
+Part of this anticipated growth is attributed to retirements from the labour force [2].

-Since many management roles require work experience, many marketing managers start out as sales representatives, public relations specialists, brand managers, or marketing coordinators before moving into management positions.
-As you earn experience and further your education, you can set your sights on roles like VP of marketing or chief marketing officer.
+Since many management roles require relevant prior work experience, many marketing managers start out as coordinators and specialists before moving into management positions.
+As you continue learning and gaining hands-on experience, you can set your sights on bigger roles like senior manager of marketing, director of marketing, vice president of marketing, or chief marketing officer.

-If a career in marketing aligns with your interests, get job-ready in as little as six months, even with no prior experience, by completing the Google Digital Marketing and E-Commerce Professional Certificate.
-Learn in-demand marketing skills such as running ad campaigns, reaching your ideal customer and tracking reach through analytics tools, and using marketing tools such as Google Analytics, Mailchimp, and Google Ads.
+If a career in marketing aligns with your interests and goals, there are several next steps you can take toward your professional goals:

+Get job-ready in about five months, even without prior experience, by completing the Meta Social Media Marketing Professional Certificate.

 Editorial Team